-Today, you’re going to learn how to turn FOMO into JOMO and overcome fear of being alone using these simple yet effective 6 strategies to help you start enjoying your own company.
+Today, you’re going to learn all about the process of turning inward, turning FOMO into JOMO, and overcoming fear of being alone using these simple yet effective 6 strategies.

 Spending some time alone can be a powerful experience in helping you grow as a person.